-When filming a scene you often want to make sure the focus is on the action in front of the camera, not the camera itself.
-It is vital to filming stop motions that your camera still, or at least completely under your control.
 Cheap tripods are available online (such as this one which comes with a remote so you can take pictures without ever touching your phone) but making your own tripod is quick, easy, and free.

-- Find object
+- Find an object

 - Cut object

-- Fill object
+- Weigh the object down

 - (Bonus step) Use your tripod!